 If you’re going to be relying on your generator as your sole source of power during emergencies and disaster situations, then it’s worth learning a bit about how generators work.
 This will allow you to keep on top of your generator’s maintenance and deal with any issues that arise.

 Although diesel generators have a higher upfront cost than gas or propane generators, they will cost less to run and have a longer lifespan.
 For this reason, it’s worth comparing the lifetime cost, or the cost over a specific time period (say, five years) to get a better comparison of what you would pay overall.

-Generally speaking, if you’re only likely to be using your generator occasionally and won’t be running it at full load, you may be better off buying a gas or dual fuel generator.
+Generally speaking, if you’re only likely to be using your generator occasionally and won’t be running it at full load, you may be better off buying a gas generator or dual fuel generator.
 If you want to push your generator to the max and will be using it a lot, diesel may be the way to go.

 Diesel fuel is generally easier to store and lasts longer than gas, if you are planning for a survival scenario this is an important factor to consider.
 Read more about diesel storage.